justynjen/Justynjen/_drafts/how-can-pinterest-help-you-grow.md

 I've been helping bloggers and small business owners grow their following and drive thousands of people to their websites every month!
 How am I doing that?
 Well let's get started on working out what kind of business Pinterest are for.

 Pinterest is the strongest tool to grow blog traffic for sure.
-So bloggers looking to up their traffic and make money through their affiliates, should be ALL over Pinterest.&nbsp;
+So bloggers looking to up their traffic and make money through their affiliates, should be ALL over Pinterest.
+Another great way for bloggers to make money on Pinterest is to have their low priced products on Pinterest for people to see and buy.
+I have found that worksheets, downloads and eBooks do amazing on Pinterest!&nbsp;

+Does your business have physical products?
+No worries!
+Things like home furnishings, scrapbook/journaling supplies, clothes, kitchen wears, art and photos, all do so well selling on Pinterest.
+Well that sounds like just about everything right?
+That's right.
+Pinterest can actually help you sell everything.
+You see brands like Target and Nike advertising on Pinterest, what makes you think you should be ignoring the platform?&nbsp;

+#### Setting up Pinterest for your business

+&nbsp;

+Now, I have worked out a bit of a strategy on how to target and direct that growth in the shortest amount of time.
+If you would like to learn more about that, you can book a 15 minute consultation with me where I can take a look at your accounts and let you know how we can make magic for your business.&nbsp;

+&nbsp;